Why is my hardwood floor odor

 Frequently Asked Questions

-How do I clean a smelly hardwood floor?
+How do I clean hardwood floors to remove odors?

 What causes hardwood floor odors?